russellsdickerson/russellsdickerson.github.io/_portfolio/portfolio-2.md

 ## Full-State Feedback Design

 Controllability is verified via rank analysis of the controllability matrix.
-A feedback gain $K$ is computed using pole placement:
+A feedback gain \\( K \\) is computed using pole placement:

 $$
 K = \begin{bmatrix} -19.3 & -22.975 & -1.59 & -5.525 \end{bmatrix}